FormidableLabs/victory/README.md

 **SEMVER** Minor version bumps should be considered breaking changes until we hit v1.0.0.
 Patches can be considered safe.

+**Caveats** git installs using npm 2 may fail in postinstall.
+If you are consuming Victory via git installs please use npm >=3.0.0

 **VictoryNative**
 Want to use `Victory` with React Native?
 Check out [VictoryNative](https://github.com/FormidableLabs/victory-native)